RLI supports projects that increase the knowledge of Lithuanians and Jews about Litvak history, culture, and values.

 Mr. Širvys is a graduate of the Vilnius Academy of Arts and works for a private architectural firm in Vilna/Vilnius.
 He also has an educational, non-profit organization called Architektūros paveldo rekonstrukcija (Architectural Heritage Reconstruction).
 The non-profit is frequently called upon by the Lithuanian Department of Cultural Affairs and regional governments to provide advice on restoring buildings of historical and cultural significance, such as synagogues, churches, manor houses, and town halls.

-Lithuanian Jewish Cuisine
+Lithuanian Jewish Holiday Recipes

 At the request of the Kupiškis Ethnographic Museum, RLI contributed to the funding and creation of a Lithuanian-Hebrew book of Jewish holiday recipes, Kupiškyje gaminti žydų virtuvės valgiai.
 Each dish was prepared according to its recipe and a photograph of the finished dish accompanied each recipe.
 RLI was invited to submit a recipe and offered the recipe of Mildred Kramer Shapiro (b.
 1924) for farmers’ cheese blintzes, which are served during the Jewish holiday of Pentacost (Shavuos, Sekminės), which is celebrated seven weeks after Passover.
 In czarist times, her Kramer ancestors had lived in Vabalninkas, which is 16 miles northwest of Kupiškis.

 With the museum’s permission, the book has been posted here.